vynxshieee/Wander/README.md

 -With zero experience, you can see that my files are quite messy.

--The CSS files are also not clean/simplified since I was only experimenting with how they all work lmao
+-The CSS files are also not clean/simplified since I was only experimenting with how they all work lmao, that's why there are so many files of it.

 -My Galleria page is inspired by a YT vid's code I just forked.

--Pardon me for my dumb beginner's project, I'll improve astronomically the next time I attempt to start a new web dev project.
+-Pardon me for my dumb beginner's project, I'll improve the next time I attempt to start a new web dev project.

+-Some images and videos are too large so it takes too long to load on the deployed github page